Crispy Coconut Chicken is the healthy meal that tastes like an indulgence – make them baked or fried!

 How do you make fried coconut chicken?

-Fried coconut chicken and baked coconut chicken is so easy to make.
+Fried coconut chicken (or baked!) is so easy to make.
 We like to double dredge ours to give it extra flavor.

 First we marinate the chicken in egg whites, lime juice, and honey, then we dredge it in a mixture of tapioca flour and seasoned salt, then dip the chicken back in the marinade, and finally roll the chicken in unsweetened coconut flakes.